hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250524712v1-heseia-a-community-based-dataset-for-evaluating-social-biases-in-lar.md

 ---
 layout: default
-title: HESEIA: A community-based dataset for evaluating social biases in large language models, co-designed in real school settings in Latin America
+title: "HESEIA: A community-based dataset for evaluating social biases in large language models, co-designed in real school settings in Latin America"
 ---

 # HESEIA: A community-based dataset for evaluating social biases in large language models, co-designed in real school settings in Latin America